tschoffelen/tschoffelen/content/fighting-for-a-cause/index.md

 I was thinking the other day about the fact that I haven’t really fought for a cause since I was in primary school.

-Back then, when I was around 11, I started an ‘anti-bullying club’ and wrote an anti-bullying song and recorded it with all of my fifth-grade classmates in my dad’s garage.
-I co-organised an anti-bullying day with my schools headmaster, which consisted of a market, games, watching a documentary, singing the song we had written, and the most awkward speech given by a mini version of yours truly in front of the whole school.
+Back then, when I was around 11, I started an ‘anti-bullying club’ with some classmates and wrote an anti-bullying song.
+We recorded it with all of my fifth-grade classmates on a sunny summer's day in my dad’s garage.

+A month or so later, I co-organised an anti-bullying day with my schools headmaster, which consisted of a market, games, watching a documentary, singing the song we had written, and the most awkward speech given by a mini version of yours truly in front of the whole school.

 ![Me, 2008](mini-me.jpg)